 The Six-Day War was an extraordinary human drama.
 It swept up a generation of Israelis and Arabs whose children still cannot live peacefully in the world the war created.
 Today, Israel is the superpower of the region.
 It has nuclear weapons but has never been able to digest the land it swallowed in 1967.
 However big its army, it will never be at peace or feel secure until the future of this land is settled.

-Thirty-six years after the end of the six days of fighting, after thousands more deaths and the failure of years of negotiation to try to reach a political settlement, Israelis and Palestinians are fighting once again on the streets in the West Bank and Gaza.
+Forty years after the end of the six days of fighting, after thousands more deaths and the failure of years of negotiation to try to reach a political settlement, Israelis and Palestinians are fighting once again on the streets in the West Bank and Gaza.
 It is still a low-level conflict, but if another full-blown Middle East war breaks out, its roots will lie in those six days in June 1967.

-Get a FREE e-book by joining our mailing list today!
+Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
-We will send you an email with instructions on how to redeem your free eBook, and associated terms.
+We will send you an email with instructions on how to redeem your free ebook, and associated terms.